The True Impact of Location on Home Value: Beyond the Basics

 For Buyers: Look Beyond the Surface

-• The specific location within the neighborhood
+- The specific microlocation within the neighborhood and its inherent pros and cons.

 For Sellers: Highlight Your Home's Locational Advantages